JuliaLang/PackageCompilerX.jl/docs/src/index.md

 # PackageCompilerX

-PackageCompilerX is a
+PackageCompilerX is a Julia package with two main purposes:

-It has two main purposes

-## Creating custom sysimages for reduced latency when working locally
+1. Creating custom sysimages for reduced latency when working locally with packages that has a high startup time.

-A sysimage is a

-Compile packages for reduced latency and

-2. Creating "apps"
+2. Creating "apps" which are a bundle of files including an executable that can be sent and run on other machines without Julia being installed on that machine.

-Apologies to Windows users since the code snippets in the manual uses Linux syntax like `ls` (`dir` in Windows) and `cat` but hopefully these commands are common enough that the points still come across).
+The manual contains some uses of Linux commands like `ls` (`dir` in Windows) and `cat` but hopefully these commands are common enough that the points still come across).

 ## Manual Outline